dbos-inc/dbos-transact-py/DEVELOPING.md

 ### Test Versions

-Test versions are published from feature branches.
+Test versions are built from feature branches.
 Their version number is `<next-release-version>a<number-of-git-commits-since-release>+<git-hash>`.
-You can install a specific test version with `pip install dbos==<version-number>`

 ### Publishing